vanle57/vanle57/README.md

 Welcome to my profile!

 I'm an iOS developer from Viet Nam :vietnam:.
 Now, I have 4 years of experience in Swift.
-Besides, I am interested in Flutter and in my self-learn for almost 1 year.
+Besides, I am interested in Flutter and in my self-learn for a year.

 I am writing a blog about iOS and Flutter and publishing it on [my repositories](https://github.com/vanle57?tab=repositories), [FxStudio website](https://fxstudio.dev/) and [200lab website](https://200lab.io/blog/author/vanle/)